 How to Deal With Silent Treatment in Marriage

-When we get into a relationship, we hope that everything is perfect and we live happily ever after during marriage.
+When we get into a relationship, we hope everything is and will remain perfect, and we live happily ever after during marriage.
 But such a relationship exists only in books and movies.

 In real life, there are a million things that couples fight about.
 It can range from something trivial like the toilet seat to something big such as gambling away the mortgage money.

-Some people use the silent treatment in marriage to deal with problems.
+Some people use silent treatment in marriage to deal with problems.

 They use it to cut the argument short or as leverage.
-To figure out the mechanics behind silent treatment in marriage and how to react to it, let us first understand the motivations behind it.
+To figure out the mechanics behind silent treatment in marriage and how to react to it, let us first understand its motivations.

 Cruel as it may seem, not all silent treatment defense mechanisms are created equal.

-Like corporal punishment, its application, severity, and motivation determine the morality of the act itself.
-That in itself is debatable, but that is another topic for another time.
+Like corporal punishment, its application, severity, and motivation determine the act’s morality.
+That is debatable, but that is another topic for another time.

 Here are some reasons why some people use it to settle an argument.

-One partner feels that there’s no point in continuing the conversation.
+One partner feels there’s no point in continuing the conversation.

-They believe that no constructive discussion will come out of either party’s mouths and only aggravate the situation.
-They feel their anger reaching its boiling point, and might say things they both could regret.
+They believe no constructive discussion will come from either party’s mouth and only aggravate the situation.
+They feel their anger reaching its boiling point and might say things they both could regret.

-They are using the silent treatment as a way to cool off and step away from the situation.
+They are using the silent treatment to cool off and step away from the situation.
 It is a way to protect the relationship, preventing a bigger and longer fight.

 Drop mic

-This silent treatment flavor means that one party has no longer anything else to say about the topic.
+This silent treatment flavor means that one party has nothing to say about the topic.
 The other party has to either deal with it or do what they want and suffer the consequences.

 This applies when the couple is discussing a particular decision, and one partner has already given their stand.